 Hello, there!
-Amelia here, TBCo.’s photographer.
-I love good denim, bad dance moves, and travelling.
-I’m also a self-proclaimed wool enthusiast, and our idea for a TBCo.
-Travels series came from the many times I’ve opened my suitcase and high-fived my past self for remembering to bring some wool.
-And I’m not the only one- as you discover the world of wool, you’ll find there’s a sort of a cult love around the fibre.
+Our idea for a TBCo.
+Travels series came from the many times we’ve opened our suitcase and high-fived our past self for remembering to bring some wool.
+And we're not the only ones- as you discover the world of wool, you’ll find there’s a sort of a cult love around the fibre.
 It’s a bit of a magic material because it’s both insulating and ventilating at the same time, moisture and stain resistant, and just plain soft.
 Let’s just say, sheep really know how to dress themselves.
-This time we took some recycled wool picnic blankets into the Scottish Highlands.
-Read on for a colsie weekend away!
+Before the pandemic, we took some recycled wool picnic blankets into the Scottish Highlands.
+And though we can't yet travel like we used to, read on for a virtual colsie weekend away!

 colsie (kol-zee) / origin: Old Scots for ‘cosy